sonukuldeep/Particle-animation/README.md

 This is inspired by Frank's [video](https://www.youtube.com/watch?app=desktop&v=XGioNBHrFU4&feature=youtu.be)

-A heartly thanks to Frank, the creator of the tutorial and many similar tutorial on canvas element and animation.
-Please do which his channel
+A heartly thanks to Frank, the creator of the tutorial and many similar tutorials on canvas element and animation.
+Please do check his channel

 ## Acknowledgements